 Nantucket is a great place to visit in the spring, especially if you can time your visit with the Daffodil Festival.
 Since Nantucket is known as being pretty expensive in the summer, spring is a great time to snatch up some awesome hotel deals, and experience the atmosphere with fewer crowds.

 Newport, RI is also wonderful for many of the same reasons.
-And since they have some amazing events throughout spring like Restaurant Week, the Oyster & Chowder Festival, Flower Walks at Blithewold, the Food Truck & Craft Beer Festival, and so many more, you’ll never run out of things to do.
+And since they have some amazing events throughout spring like Daffodil Days in April, the Oyster & Chowder Festival, Flower Walks at Blithewold, the Food Truck & Craft Beer Festival, and so many more, you’ll never run out of things to do!
+Plus, the spring season is a more affordable time to visit.

 Woodstock, VT was mentioned earlier in the post because of Baby Farm Animal Days, and that’s honestly enough reason to go!
 You’ll also enjoy off-season rates during the spring, and the rest of your time, you can wander through one of New England’s most charming towns.